VincentBailly/spy-property-writes/README.md

 # spy-property-writes

 JavaScript offers various ways for an object to store another object.
-This library give a uniform way to trap the various ways in which properties are passed to an object.
+This library gives a uniform way to spy the various ways in which properties are passed to an object.
+This library also gives the power to change the values of these read operations.
 This library is not concerned by how the values are stored in the object but only how they are passed to it.

 ## Usage